fluxninja/aperture/docs/content/get-started/installation/controller.md

 Leveraging an advanced control loop, the Controller routinely analyzes polled metrics and indicators to determine how traffic should be shaped as defined by set policies.
 Once determined, these decisions are then exported to all Aperture Agents to effectively handle workloads.
-Only one Controller is needed to manage each cluster.

 The closed feedback loop functions primarily by monitoring the variables reflecting stability conditions (i.e. process variables) and compares them